-The Muhimbi PDF Converter API and Server Platform allows custom converters to be added with relative ease.
+The Muhimbi PDF Converter Services allows custom converters to be added with relative ease.
 This is useful for converting file types specific to your organisation or for file types that have not (yet) been implemented by Muhimbi in the main product.

 The following example shows how to replace the existing MS Word converter, which relies on MS Word being present, with a simple third party converter that works well enough for simple documents.
 Some programming knowledge is required.

 Create a new Visual Studio project, select Class Library (C#, .net 3.0) as the template and give the project an appropriate name, e.g. CustomConverters.

 Add references to the following DLLs.
 They are located in the folder the Muhimbi Document Conversion Service has been installed in, usually c:\Program Files\Muhimbi….

 • System.Runtime.Serialization (Add reference from the .NET tab, you can’t ‘Browse’ for this DLL)

 Change your project’s Assembly name and default namespace to something sensible, e.g. Muhimbi.DocumentConverter.WebService.CustomConverters.
 This can be done by right-clicking on your project and selecting Properties.
 The Application tab allows these settings to be changed.

 Delete the automatically generated class1.cs file and add a new class named WordConverter.cs.
 Make sure the class definition is public.

 Inherit Muhimbi.DocumentConverter.WebService.AbstractDocumentConverter in the WordConverter class and implement the members ( right-click on the base class name and select Implement Abstract Class).